okami101/terraform-hcloud-swarm/README.md

 Pros :

 * The most well-balanced HA solution and rock solid Docker Swarm cluster
+* Free to add managers and workers easily
 * Complete HA for managers and workers
 * Full horizontal scalability